Feb 05, 2021

-Before you learn how to monetize a website, there are some factors that should be considered.
+Before you learn how to monetize a website, however, there are some factors that should be considered.

-There is no such thing as instant cash.
 Monetizing a website takes time and dedication.
-You might not get the expected amount of earnings at first, but don’t let that stop you.
+You might not get the expected amount of earnings at first, but don’t let that discourage you.

-To get the results you want, there’s a universal factor that every website owner should have ‒ traffic.
-Without traffic, you won’t be able to earn profit out of your site.
-Do check our article on how to drive traffic to your website to start things off.
+To get the results you want, there’s a universal quality that every profitable website should possess ‒ traffic.
+Without traffic, you won’t be able to make money with your site.
+Check our article on how to drive traffic to your website to start things off.

-Now that you have all the factors in check, let’s find out how to monetize a website.
+Now that you’re aware of the challenges ahead, let’s find out how to monetize a website.

 How to Monetize a Website

 When your website is generating enough traffic, it’s time to monetize it.

 1. Pay Per Click Advertising with Google AdSense

 PPC is an online advertising model where website owners earn passive income each time a reader clicks on an advertisement banner.
 The most popular tool for this is Google AdSense.